Save a Spot – Popular Tour to Culebra

 Many travelers staying on the main island of Puerto Rico head to Culebra for a day trip with Flamenco Beach as their main attraction on the list.
-We invite Culebra’s visitors to rent a jeep or golf cart and simply take an hour to drive around the island.
+We invite Culebra’s visitors to rent a jeep or golf cart and simply take a few hours to drive around the island.
 Once you drive around, we are confident you’ll join the long list of travelers that come back for the island’s enchanting allure.
 You’ll be making many stops along the way, you’ll want to photograph colorful homes, the beautiful Ensenada bay, the green rolling hills, spectacular sweeping vistas of the coastline dotted with sailboats… and the chicken crossings.